In This Article

 Open-Source vs. Proprietary Models

 DeepSeek-R1 is the only open-source model in the group.
 This means developers and businesses can tweak and use it freely, unlike ChatGPT-4o, Claude 3.5, and Gemini 2.0, which are all closed-source and controlled by their respective companies.
-Open-source gives DeepSeek an edge for customization, but proprietary models often come with more refined performance and security.
+Open-source gives the model an edge for customization, but proprietary models often come with more refined performance and security.

-Real-Time Web Search & File Handling
+Real-Time Web Search and File Handling

 Access to live information is a big deal.
 DeepSeek-R1 has real-time web search with over 100 sources, making it the most robust in this area.
 ChatGPT-4o and Gemini 2.0 also support web search but in a more limited way, while Claude 3.5 doesn’t offer it at all.